raflyrzp/backend-journey/03-version-control-system/README.md

 | **Centralized VCS (CVCS)** | Uses a central server (e.g., SVN).
 Needs constant connection and has single point of failure |
 | **Distributed VCS (DVCS)** | Each developer has a full copy of the repo (e.g., Git, Mercurial).
 Can work offline          |

-> ✅ **Git** is the most popular DVCS used today, and powers platforms like GitHub, GitLab, and Bitbucket.

 ---

 ## 🔄 How VCS Works (Simplified)